Oracle DELETE

 In this statement,

-• Second, you specify which row should be deleted by using the condition in the WHERE clause.
-If you omit the WHERE clause, the Oracle DELETE statement removes all rows from the table.
+• Second, specify which row you want to delete using the condition in the WHERE clause.
+If you omit the WHERE clause, the DELETE statement deletes all rows from the table.

 Note that it is faster and more efficient to use the TRUNCATE TABLE statement to delete all rows from a large table.

-Oracle DELETE examples
+Oracle DELETE Statement examples #

 CREATE TABLE sales AS